The annual canvass is a review of the electoral register, which we carry out every year in late summer and early autumn.

 How to respond

-Please remember that you're required by law to complete and return the form, even if you aren't eligible to vote in the UK, or if you've registered before and are already included on the register.
+Please remember that you're required by law to complete and return the form.
+You need to do this even if you aren't eligible to vote in the UK, or if you've registered before and are already included on the register.

 Who to include on the form